tml/cadmus/src/Chapter-4/Part V: Parameters.md

 ```java
 public void divideBy2(double a)
 ```
-The more technical term for this kind of parameter is a 'formal parameter'.
+The more technical term for this kind of parameter is a **formal parameter**.
 To understand parameters better, let’s say that they’re comparable to how you use variables.
 How do you declare a variable to hold an integer, 10?
 ```java
 int myVariable = 10;
 ```